dmachinewhisperer/wireless_localization2/README.md

 # Wireless Indoor Localization

 ## Introduction
 This repository contains the implementation of the wireless indoor localization system I presented in my undergraduate thesis project.
-This is essentially an optimization of the work done in the phase 1 of the project ([Here](https://github.com)) to enable it run on resource contrained devices like microcontrollers.
+This is  an optimization of the work done in the phase 1 of the project ([Here](https://github.com/wireless_localization)) to enable it run on resource contrained devices like microcontrollers.

 ### Boards and Devices
 End Device: